ha5dzs/nyuad-aprs-server/README.md

 GRANT ALL PRIVILEGES ON DATABASE "trackdirect" to database_user;
 ```

-**A note on security:** Normally, for any exposed environment, publishing any superuser details is something extremely idiotic.
+**This is not secure at all!** Normally, for any exposed environment, publishing any superuser details is something extremely idiotic.
 But in this case:

 * The sql system is not used by anything else, and the port is not accessible outside
 * It doesn't store any sensitive information, only sorted packets, which are unencrypted and publicly available anyway
-* Since the database is filled through the python script, the PHP script only makes queries.
+* Since the database is filled through the python script, the PHP script only makes queries, so it would be very difficult to hack into it from outside
 * Old data is getting purged regularly

 It might be a good idea to play around with some Postgresql settings to improve performance (for this application, speed is more important than minimizing the risk of data loss).
 For Ubuntu 22.04, posgresql version 14 is bundled, your system might be different.

-Some settings in /etc/postgresql/14/main/postgresql.conf that might improve performance:
+Some settings in `/etc/postgresql/14/main/postgresql.conf` that might improve performance:

 ```ini
 shared_buffers = 2048MB              # I recommend 25% of total RAM